reactphp/http/README.md

 #### Invalid request

-The `Server` and `StreamingServer` classes support both HTTP/1.1 and HTTP/1.0 request messages.
+The `Server` class supports both HTTP/1.1 and HTTP/1.0 request messages.
 If a client sends an invalid request message, uses an invalid HTTP protocol version or sends an invalid `Transfer-Encoding` request header value, the server will automatically send a `400` (Bad Request) HTTP error response to the client and close the connection.